LouisvilleMakesGames/Code-of-Conduct/code-of-conduct.md

 All **community participants**--including members and guests of members, event hosts, sponsors, presenters, exhibitors and attendees--are expected to abide by this code of conduct.

-By becoming a member of Bento Miso, or attending or hosting any event at Bento Miso in any capacity, you agree to abide by this code of conduct, and cooperate with organizers who enforce it.
+By becoming a member of GameDevLou, or attending or hosting any event at GameDevLou in any capacity, you agree to abide by this code of conduct, and cooperate with organizers who enforce it.

 ## Expected Behavior